SAP deployment on Azure using an Oracle database

 Similarly for all Oracle purposes virtual machines are used, both for the Oracle Database as well as Oracle observer VMs.
 Observer VMs in this architecture are smaller compared to actual database servers.

-• Constrained vCPU VMs In order to potentially save cost on Oracle licensing, consider utilizing vCPU constrained VMs
+• Constrained vCPU VMs.
+In order to potentially save cost on Oracle licensing, consider utilizing vCPU constrained VMs

-• Certified VM families for SAP For details about SAP support for Azure virtual machine types and throughput metrics (SAPS), see SAP note 1928533.
+• Certified VM families for SAP.
+For details about SAP support for Azure virtual machine types and throughput metrics (SAPS), see SAP note 1928533.
 (To access SAP notes, you need an SAP Service Marketplace account.)

-Generation 2 (Gen2) virtual machines Azure offers the choice when deploying VMs if they should be generation 1 or 2.
+Generation 2 (Gen2) virtual machines.
+Azure offers the choice when deploying VMs if they should be generation 1 or 2.
 Generation 2 VMs support key features which are not available for generation 1 VMs.
 Particularly for very large Oracle databases this is of importance since some VM families such as Mv2 or Mdsv2 are only supported as Gen2 VMs.
 Similarly, SAP on Azure certification for some newer VMs might require them to be only Gen2 for full support, even if Azure allows both on them.
 See details in SAP Note 1928533 - SAP Applications on Microsoft Azure: Supported Products and Azure VM types.

 Since all other VMs supporting SAP allow the choice of either Gen2 only or Gen1+2 selectively, it is recommended to deploy all SAP VMs as Gen2, even if the memory requirements are very low.
-Even the smallest VMs once deployed as Gen2 can be scaled up to the largest available with a simple deallocate and resize.
+Even the smallest VMs once deployed as Gen2 can be scaled up to the largest available with a simple deallocate and resize operation.
 Gen1 VMs can only be resized to VM families allowed to run Gen1 VMs.

 Storage

-High Availability
+High availability

 Consider the decision factors when deploying VMs between availability zones for SAP.
 Use of proximity placement groups with an availability zone deployment needs to be evaluated and used only for application tier VMs.